 Cindy’s revelation was not unique.
 Many other women have made similar comments, even after just a half hour or hour of grounding, or after sleeping grounded.
 They have noticed a difference.
 They quickly feel better and look better.
 They talk in terms of more radiant skin, brighter eyes, and more vitality.

-Now, a 2014 study published in the online Journal of Cosmetics, Dermatological Sciences and Applications, has demonstrated, for the first time, an improvement in facial blood flow, one of the likely ways that Earthing can potentially − and quickly − improve how you look.
+A 2014 study documented for the first time an improvement in facial blood flow, one of the likely ways that Earthing can potentially − and quickly − create a complexion boost and improve how you look.

 In the study, electrophysiologist Gaétan Chevalier, Ph.D., visiting scholar in the Department of Family Medicine & Public Health, School of Medicine, UC San Diego, and the director of the Earthing Institute, used a double-blind model with forty subjects to determine if Earthing can improve facial circulation within one hour.
 He used both sophisticated Laser Speckle Contrast imaging and thermal imaging to document changes in circulation.

 Participants were individually tested over the period of an hour while sitting in a comfortable recliner chair.
 The chair was fitted with a grounding mat and pillow.
 Grounding patches were also placed on both palms and soles of the feet.
 The Earthing wires used to connect the participants were randomly assigned to either allow or disallow conduction of the Earth’s energy.
 So individuals were either actually grounded (27) or sham grounded (13).
 Both techniques showed a clear improvement in facial blood flow regulation from grounding.
 No such result was found among the non-grounded participants.
 The laser camera study was published first.
 The thermal imaging study will be published at a later date.